MahammadRafi06/NexusMind/README.md

-# LangGraph-RecAgent
+# NexusMind

-An intelligent recommendation system powered by LangChain and LangGraph that uses reactive programming patterns to provide personalized recommendations through AI agents.
+An intelligent recommendation system where AI agents work together like a neural network, learning and adapting to user preferences in real-time.
+Built with LangChain and LangGraph to create a system that remembers past interactions and understands context, making each recommendation more personalized than the last.

 ## 🌟 Features